escfrpls/drochiczynpoleski/drgpls/content/post/imienin-torokany.en.md

 ---
-title: "Complaint of Klima Tymoszewicz - mayor of the Boroditskaya volost, May 23, 1631"
+title: "Complaint of Klim Tymoszewicz - mayor of the Boroditskaya volost, May 23, 1631"
 date: "2024-09-30"
 tags:
   - "Imienin"